aSugarRush/lazy-factory/README.md

 // The factory is invoked.
 const val = lazyBar.value;

-// the 'factory' and 'bar' constants can be cleaned-up by the GC.
+// The 'factory' and 'bar' constants can be cleaned-up by the GC.

 // The factory is not invoked again. const val2 = lazyBar.value;